Bring your event to life with visually rich designs

 A key edge that virtual events have over in-person events is the ability to extract high-quality engagement data and optimize future events for even better results.

-Event follow-up surveys are typically sent via email.
+Post event surveys are typically sent via email.
 Here are the question types that you can ask and when’s the best time to use them.

 While this is a great window of opportunity, it’s important to make the most of it by asking the right questions.
 Each question costs your attendees time, so it needs to be purposeful.